linsnotes/linsnotes.github.io/_posts/2024-07-01-install-binary-on-linux-and-create-a-systemd-service.md

 - **What is `multi-user.target`?**
   `multi-user.target` is a systemd target that signifies the system is in multi-user mode.
 It's similar to the traditional runlevel 3, where multiple users can log in.

-- **Why use `timer.target` sometimes?**
-  `timer.target` is used for services that need to be triggered by timers, replacing traditional cron jobs.

 This guide provides a comprehensive example of how to install a binary, create a system user, configure the binary, and set up a systemd service to manage the binary.
 Adjust the specific paths, user names, and configuration options as needed for your particular use case.